-Description: Adult Morphology: Large, stocky salamanders with gray or black dorsal coloration and conspicuous yellow spots on the dorsum.
+Adults are large, stocky salamanders with gray or black dorsal coloration and conspicuous yellow spots on the dorsum.
 Occasionally, these spots become orange near the head of the salamander.
 Ventral coloration is lighter than that of the dorsum.
 Adults of this species may reach total lengths of 8-9 in (20-22 cm) with some large females reaching 10 in.

-Eggs: Spotted salamanders lay eggs in large, globular masses that are notably firmer than the egg masses of any other species in the genus.
+Spotted Salamanders lay eggs in large, globular masses that are notably firmer than the egg masses of any other species in the genus.
 Occasionally, the egg masses become opaque and appear milky.
-Additionally, many spotted salamander eggs host a symbiotic algae that colors the embryo and eggs a green hue.
+Additionally, many Spotted Salamander eggs host a symbiotic algae that colors the embryo and eggs a green hue.
 Spotted Salamanders have pond-type larvae with tall tail fins and bushy external gills.
 Hatchlings and older larvae are dark and nondescript.

 Spotted Salamanders are common throughout well-preserved forest in much of Indiana, but they are notably absent from the northwestern sand prairies.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
-Houghton Mifflin, New York, New York
+Houghton Mifflin, New York, NY.

 Minton, S. A. Jr. 2001.
 Amphibians and Reptiles of Indiana.
-Indiana Academy of Science, Indianapolis, IN
+Indiana Academy of Science, Indianapolis, IN .

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.